-From the Fourth Anti-Money Laundering Directive to MiFID II and GDPR, the regulatory framework we all work in is changing dramatically.
+From the Fourth Anti-Money Laundering Directive being implemented now to MiFID II and GDPR due next year, the regulatory framework we all work in is changing dramatically.
 And while the focus up to now has been mostly on banks and financial institutions getting their onboarding procedures in order, the new environment of tighter oversight is going to affect their clients just as much.

 No longer will firms have the luxury of treating KYC as an intermittent obligation.
 Regulators will expect companies to know where their risks lie and have strategies in place to deal with them on a day-to-day basis.
 And if they’re unable to do that, the penalties will be heavy.

 It won’t be sufficient for companies to say their compliance procedures are merely adequate.
 They’re being forced to address a simple question: Do we have the tools to deal with the welter of new demands?

 Unfortunately, the answer for many will be a resounding no.